-If you need power more than 200 watts.
-This circuit is designed to be able to provide power up to 600 watts.
+If you need a power of more than 200 watts.
+This circuit is designed to be able to provide power of up to 600 watts.

-Look at the Block diagram.
-It consists of 2 Pulse Width Modulation Switching Regulator working together to drive the switching transistor on each side.
+It consists of two Pulse Width Modulation Switching Regulators working together to drive the switching transistor on each side.

-This type of circuit connection will allow driving more current.
+This type of circuit can drive more current.

-The ripple in the push-pull switching circuit can be reduced in size.
-By providing a circuit for each pulse wide modulation to be balanced.
+The ripple in the push-pull switching circuit can be reduced.
+By balancing each pulse-wide modulation.

 Typically, push-pull switching circuits have the least ripple.
-When compared to other switching supply circuits.
+When compared to other switching power supply circuits.

-Both rectifiers and pulsed modulation pulse filtering circuits are the same.
-With the point get the error voltage of the output is the same point.
+Both the pulsed modulation and switching circuits are the same.
+And the point at which both circuits receive error voltage from the output has to be the same.

-The switching power supply has a disadvantage is RF noise signal.
-Which it can propagate and interfere with other circuits.
+The disadvantage of a switching power supply is the RF signal noise.
+Which can propagate and interfere with other circuits.
 If not well shielded.

 Regulation and Ripple values are similar to linear circuits.

-In summary, switching power supply is suitable for applications requiring small size and high efficiency, low heat.
+In summary, a switching power supply is suitable for applications requiring small size, high efficiency, and low heat output.